CesiumGS/3d-tiles/extensions/3DTILES_content_conditional/README.md

 ### Top-level Extension Object

-The structure of the condition contents is defined with a top-level extension object in the tileset JSON.
+The structure of the conditional contents is defined with a top-level extension object in the tileset JSON.
 This object is stored as the `3DTILES_content_conditional` object in the `extensions` dictionary of the tileset JSON.
 An example of such an object - corresponding to the example content from the previous section - is shown here:

 ```jsonc
 {